cooper/wikifier/README.md

 # Wikifier

 Wikifier is a wiki software suite.
-It consists of several packages.
+It consists of several packages that each provide different levels of functionality.
+Wikifier is designed to be extensible and independent of any web server.

 ## Language